With the winter holidays quickly arriving, be prepared to answer the question, “Do holidays affect direct deposit?”

-Federal holidays in the summer:
+Federal holidays in the winter:

 Keep in mind that many employees take additional vacation days surrounding these holidays.
 So, if the person in charge of payroll plans to take a few days off when payroll is due, make sure that it is submitted early or that you have it covered.

 - If you decide to pay your employees the day before the holiday, it’s a good idea to continue to do the same all year.

 - Make sure that your employees know if they are getting paid for a federal holiday or not.
 Communication is key.
 Don’t know if you should pay them for the holiday?
 We discuss the pros and cons in this past blog post.